-The likes of N’Golo Kanté have reminded the world just how valuable an elite holding midfielder can be.
-Unfortunately, that has driven up the price for central defensive midfielders, with the best in the game likely to blow a sizable hole in your transfer budget if you wish to sign them.
+The likes of N’Golo Kanté and Casemiro have reminded the world of just how valuable an elite holding midfielder can be to a team.
+Unfortunately, that has driven up the price for defensive midfielders, with the best in FIFA 21 likely to blow a sizable hole in your transfer budget if you wish to sign them.

 Sandro Tonali (OVR 77 – POT 91)

 Overall/Potential: 77 OVR / 91 POT

 Best Attributes: 83 Acceleration, 82 Short Passing, 81 Long Passing

 Sandro Tonali’s potential is widely known, with the 20-year-old having been earmarked for great things in his native Italy.
 A midfielder in the mould of Andrea Pirlo, Tonali plays as a regista, a role which roughly equates to that of a deep-lying playmaker.

 Currently on-loan at AC Milan, who have an option to buy from the relegated Brescia, his boyhood club, Tonali made a great start to life with I Rossoneri.

 Tonali has a well-rounded ratings sheet in FIFA 21, with his 82 short passing and 81 long passing being the standout ratings in possession.
 The Lodi-native’s 83 acceleration also means that he will usually be a step ahead of his opposite number.

 While there aren’t any real weak links in Tonali’s game, his 60 positioning and 74 stamina are two areas to focus on in training, whilst his 70 defensive awareness will also need to be improved.

 Nonetheless, Tonali is a once-in-a-generation footballer – one you would do well to sign as soon as possible, regardless of the cost.